FlavScents AInsights Entry for Ethyl Isobutyrate (CAS: 97-62-1)

 - Molecular Weight: 116.16 g/mol

-- Functional Groups and Structure–Odor Relevance: Ethyl isobutyrate is an ester, characterized by its fruity odor, which is typical of many esters.
-The ester functional group contributes to its volatility and pleasant aroma, making it valuable in flavor and fragrance applications.
+- Functional Groups and Structure–Odor Relevance: Ethyl isobutyrate is an ester, characterized by its fruity odor, which is a result of the ester linkage between the ethyl group and the isobutyric acid moiety.
+This structure is crucial for its application in flavor and fragrance formulations, imparting a sweet, fruity aroma reminiscent of pineapple and other tropical fruits.

 Citation hooks: FlavScents; PubChem; FEMA